 Operating as a virtual company has tremendous advantages for our people, too, and their increased creativity and productivity ultimately benefit our customers in spades.
 When people can work from home or a great little spot of their choosing, such as a coffee shop, they’re comfortable.
 And if you attract talent with the right attributes—technical expertise, leadership, independence, and driving determination—they will take blow past their own wildest dreams for their potential.
 We’ve seen this phenomenon over and over again.

 The elusive virtue of work/life balance is much more achievable in a virtual company, and it’s not because you work any less.
 It’s actually because you largely choose when to work, outside of obligatory meetings with clients and fellow staff during what’s usually thought of as “normal” business hours.
 Some of our employees have young children, and they are able to do things like pick them up from school, attend recitals, and actually play with them!
-For the childless it’s about working when you feel like working—if you’re a bit of a night owl, you can crank out most of your best work when it feels right, rather than conforming to workday hours designed for an agrarian society many years ago.
+For other employees, it’s about working when you feel like working—if you’re a bit of a night owl, you can crank out most of your best work when it feels right, rather than conforming to workday hours designed for an agrarian society many years ago.

 What we’ve also seen continued expansion in our business, as well as the service we can provide, by breaking the geographic barrier of non-virtual operation.
 That way, we can bring serious, diverse talent to bear and not have to adjust our operations a single bit.
 For example, certain projects have demanded animation talent that’s in short supply here in the Southeast.
 So, we just went to the best place we could find that talent, in California, where there’s a treasure trove of opportunity for those types of professionals.

-Our most recent full-time hire, industrial designer Connie Tran, loves working within Trig’s virtual model, and she’s developed an appreciation for her work on many levels.
+Connie Tran, loves working within Trig’s virtual model, and she’s developed an appreciation for her work on many levels.
 “I really enjoy the ability to manage my own schedule,” she said.
 “As long as clients are happy and we’re meeting our deadlines, I have the flexibility to do many things, like go to my doctor, help my parents out, or even take a nap to rejuvenate.”